Encyclopedia … combined with a great Buyer's Guide!

 Enter input values with units, where appropriate.
 After you have modified some values, click a “calc” button to recalculate the field left of it.

-For a strongly multimode waveguide, the acceptance angle can be used to estimate the maximum input angle of a laser beam for which a high launch efficiency of the waveguide can be achieved.
-For single-mode fibers, however, this rule does not hold, as explained in the following.
+Nevertheless, for a strongly multimode waveguide, the acceptance angle as calculated above can be used to estimate the maximum input angle of a laser beam for which a high launch efficiency of the waveguide can be achieved.
+For single-mode fibers, however, this rule provides at most a very rough estimate.

 Questions and Comments from Users